KEYS TO THE LICHENS OF ITALY - 16) RAMALINA

 Apparatus of images: Andrea Moro - Software and databases: Stefano Martellos

 Ramalina, with c.
 250 species worldwide, is one of the few genera of lichens that includes a high number of endemic species, especially on islands (e.g. in Macaronesia, Saint Helena, the Galapagos, Hawaii, and possibly Sardinia).
 A molecular study by Sérusiaux & al. (2010b) did not find any support for the recognition of the segregated genus Fistulariella Bowler & Rundel, and showed that the genus Niebla Rundel & Bowler is restricted to the New World, so that the several superficially similar species of Macaronesia and the Mediterranean Region should be retained in Ramalina.
 The genus is still insufficiently studied in southern Europe; the species of the Iberian Peninsula were treated by Arroyo (1993); a key to Macaronesian species (incl. the Azores) was provided by Aptroot & Schumm (2008).
-The present key includes the 34 species which are known to occur in Italy (Nimis 2016).
+The present key includes the species which are known to occur in Italy (Nimis 2016), plus a few species known from neighbouring countries and to be looked for in Italy, for a total of 36 infrageneric taxa.

 Aptroot A., Schumm F. 2008.
 Key to Ramalina species known from Atlantic islands, with two new species from the Azores.
 Sauteria, 15: 21-57.